 Damaged Kids was a streetwear brand I cofounded in 2015.
 It used streetwear culture as a means of challenging the wearer to face mental illness within the younger demographics.
 “Damaged Kids” was meant to be a platform to encourage anyone who may be dealing with anxiety, depression, fear, and other trials hushed by society to embrace these parts of being human and to persevere through the trials of life.
 This brand was meant to give back to the community by having a percentage of the proceeds of every garment sale go to resources to make mental health tools more accessible to teens and young adults.

 Damaged Kids was funded through a Go Fund Me campaign.
-Once we achieved our financial goal we printed 4 designs.
+I was charged with writing out our goals, financial tiers, and production schedule.
+Once we achieved our financial goal we printed 4 designs, and backer kits consisting of a limited edition print I illustrated, stickers, and a hand written thank you card.
 Damaged Kids gained enough of a following where we moved the company to Los Angeles California.
 We wanted to do this to learn how to grow a brand, seek mentors, as well as be in the heart of the US manufacturing district of Downtown Los Angeles.